+- c.
+Training - i.
 All sworn deputies, from this agency, from the rank of Lieutenant and below, shall receive training, approved by this agency, in the use and deployment of tire deflating devices.
-Only those personnel who successfully complete the training shall be permitted to use or deploy tire deflation devices.

-- D. See 41.2.3 Supervisor Responsibilities for forcible stopping of a vehicle and the use of tire deflation devices. - E. See 41.2.2.
-L for the written reports, and an administrative review of each of these incidents. - 41.2.4 Notification of Proper Authority in Specific and /or Emergency Situations - A. Deputies who discover potential or actual hazards will immediately contact the Duty Office and the ECS.
+Only those personnel who successfully complete the training are authorized to deploy tire deflation devices. - d.
+See 41.2.2. g i for the written reports and administrative review process of each of these incidents. - 41.2.4 Notification of Proper Authority in Specific and /or Emergency Situations - A. Deputies who discover potential or actual hazards will immediately contact the Duty Office and the ECS.
 The Deputy will provide information such as the location; the type of problem, and the urgency of response should be reported.
 The ECS shall then report the hazard to the appropriate authority, medical services, fire services, medical examiner, state highway department, and / or county roads department, etc. - B. Deputies should immediately notify the Duty Officer and the ECS when a situation is brought to their attention that presents an actual or potential safety hazard to persons or property and is the responsibility of a public utility company.
-The ECS will then notify the appropriate public utility company.

-41.2.5 Report and Investigation of Adult Missing Persons
+The ECS will then notify the appropriate public utility company. - 41.2.5 Report and Investigation of Adult Missing Persons